janfaris24/blok/BLOK_TECHNICAL_GUIDE.md

   buildingContext?: string
 ): Promise<AIAnalysisResult> {
   const prompt = `
-You are an AI assistant for CondoSync, a Puerto Rico condominium management system.
+You are an AI assistant for Blok, a Puerto Rico condominium management system.

 CONTEXT:
 - Resident type: ${residentType}